KianBahasadri/bahasadri.com/docs/features/calculator/FRONTEND.md

 **Styling**:

 -   CSS Modules: `Display.module.css`
+-   Display should show the current equation being typed (of any length) or the current value
+-   When an equation is being built, show the equation; otherwise show the current value
 -   Display should show "0" or blank when calculator is off
--   Right-aligned text for numbers
+-   Right-aligned text for numbers and equations
 -   Monospace font for consistent digit width

 ### ButtonGrid